Aromatherapy compounds used to treat various symptoms associated with ADHD

 Peppermint oil is thought to increase focus and promote wakefulness.

-Orange oil is thought to help manage depression and boost mood.
+Orange oil is thought to help manage mood disorders and improve mood.

 Who are essential oils for?

 In some people, essential oils can cause side effects, most often headaches or nausea.
-Pregnant women are advised to avoid essential oils, as a heightened sensitivity to smells and tastes can increase the likelihood of nausea.
+Expectant mothers are advised to avoid essential oils, as a heightened sensitivity to smells and tastes can increase the likelihood of nausea.
 The use of lavender oil has been linked to breast growth in prepubescent boys, and should be discussed with a doctor.
-Essential oils should almost never be applied directly to the skin in their undiluted form, as they can cause allergic reactions or reach toxic levels in the body.
+Essential oils should almost never be applied directly to the skin in their undiluted form, as they can cause allergic reactions or reach dangerous levels in the body.
 Never take essential oils by mouth.

 Essential oils range in cost, depending on their quality and volume.
 Most high quality essential oils cost anywhere from $10-$60 for 15 ml.
 Only a few drops are needed at a time, however.